CDJellen/ndbc-api/README.md

 #### More Information
 Please see [the included example notebook](/notebooks/overview.ipynb) for a more detailed walkthrough of the API's capabilities.

 #### Questions
 If you have questions regarding the library please post them into the [GitHub discussion forum](https://github.com/cdjellen/ndbc-api/discussions).

-#### Contributing
-The `ndbc-api` is actively maintained, please feel free to open a pull request if you have any suggested improvements, test coverage is strongly preferred.

-To run tests, first install the ndbc-api general usage and dev requirments in your environment:

-1. `pip install -r requirements.txt`
-2. `pip install -r requirements_dev.txt`

-Run the tests from the root directory using `pytest .`.
-To run all tests use `pytest . --run-slow --run-private`.

-As a reminder, breaking changes will be considered, especially in the current `alpha` state of the package on `PyPi`.
-As the API further matures, breaking changes will only be considered with new major versions (e.g. `N.0.0`).

-Alternatively, if you have an idea for a new capability or improvement, feel free to open a feature request issue outlining your suggestion and the ways in which it will empower the atmospheric research community.